OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

 ### Work with dates

-This sample uses the JavaScript [Date](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/date) object to get the current date and time and then writes those values to two cells in the active worksheet.
+These samples use the JavaScript [Date](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/date) object.
+The first sample gets the current date and time and then writes those values to two cells in the active worksheet.

 ```TypeScript
 async function main(context: Excel.RequestContext) {